binipringle/crim-outline/index.md

 **Offense Silent as to Culpability:** unless the kind of culpability sufficient to establish a material element of an offense has been prescribed by law, it is established if a person acted purposely, knowingly or recklessly with respect thereto; … since negligence is an exceptional basis of liability, it should be excluded as a basis unless explicitly prescribed (p.
 172).

-**MPC Section 2.02 (7)** proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
+**Note: MPC Section 2.02 (7)** proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
 The MPC definition of “knowingly” is similar to its definition of “recklessly” in that both require awareness.
 Under **NYPL**, knowledge requires awareness.
 If the NY legislature wanted to make someone guilty of a crime but didn’t want to adopt the broad definition of “knowingly,” how might they write the definition of a crime without changing the definition of knowingly?
 They could use “recklessly."

 ## New York Penal Law Mens Rea